tonethar/IGME-430-Shared/notes/HW-node-simple-web-api.md

 <hr>

-- which gives us this when we type `/stale-joke` into the browser location bar:
+3) Which gives us this when we type `/stale-joke` into the browser location bar:

 <hr>